philsturgeon/awesome-earth/README.md

 ## Zero Waste

+- [App: Too Good To Go](https://toogoodtogo.co.uk/en-gb) - Sell your surplus food, easily and sustainably!
+Save delicious food and fight food waste.
+Find your favorite food and go rescue it.
 - [City Harvest](https://www.cityharvest.org/) - 🇺🇸 City Harvest is New York City’s largest food rescue organization.
 They rescue food and deliver it to hundreds of food pantries, soup kitchens and other community partners.
 - [Donate Toys](https://www.moneycrashers.com/where-donate-used-toys/) - 🇺🇸 Donate toys that your children have grown out of instead of throwing them away.
 - [Olio](https://olioex.com/) - 🇬🇧 We connect neighbours to share food, and other things, rather than chuck them away.